puppetlabs/puppetlabs-apache/README.md

     }
 ```

-refer to the [`mod_rewrite` documentation for more details](http://httpd.apache.org/docs/current/mod/mod_rewrite.html) for more details on what is possible with rewrite rules and conditions
+refer to the [`mod_rewrite` documentation](http://httpd.apache.org/docs/current/mod/mod_rewrite.html) for more details on what is possible with rewrite rules and conditions

 #####`scriptalias`